mbryant2025/Littlearn/littlearn-embedded/interpreter/docs/README.md

 {int count = 0; while(count < 69) {wait(75); if(read_port(1)) {count = count + 1; print_seven_segment(count); write_port(2,1); int tmp = count % 2; if(tmp){write_port(2,1);} if(1-tmp){write_port(2,0);}}}}
 ```

+## Failsafe

+Since code is stored on the brain between power cycles, it is possible for the brain to be in an invalid state.
+The system checks for invalid code upon boot, but it is possible for the ESP32 to crash if unexpected code is run.
+To prevent this, the system has a failsafe.
+This failsafe requires port 6 to be high on boot.
+In this case, it will ignore the code stored on the brain.